IBM/teaching-your-monolith-to-dance/docs/application-management/README.md

 1. Request 1 GiB by entering `1` in the text box for `Size`.
 1. Click on `Create`.
 1. Created Persistent Volume Claim will be displayed.
 The `Status` field would display `Pending`.
 Wait for it to change to `Bound`.
 It may take 1-2 minutes.
-1. Once bound, you'll see the created volume displayed under `Persistent Volume` field.
+1. Once bound, you should see the volume displayed under `Persistent Volume` field.

 ### Enable serviceability

+Let's enable serviceability option for the

 1. From the left-panel, click on **Operators** > **Installed Operators**.
 1. Ensure that `apps` is selected from the _Project_ drop-down list.